We are excited to share an easy and yummy traditional mooncake recipe that can be done with the magnificent airfryer!

 Thank you, Janet, for sharing this lovely recipe – just in time to celebrate the Mid-Autumn Festival with our families!
 The original article can be found here.

 Did you try baking your own mooncakes with your airfryer?
+Did you use a similar recipe?
 Share with us your experience too!